osamsam321/sbot/README.md

 # SBOT Tool Instructions

-`sbot` tool is a command-line utility that integrates with [OpenRouter](https://openrouter.ai) to deliver chat completions to your cli. `sbot` works by utilizing prompt files stored in designated folders to configure chats with models available on OpenRouter.ai.
-There are four default prompts in the prompt folder, which you can use as templates to create your own.
+`sbot` tool is a command-line utility that integrates with [OpenRouter](https://openrouter.ai) to deliver chat completions to your cli. `sbot` works by utilizing chat templates files stored in designated folders to configure chats with models available on OpenRouter.ai.
+There are four default templates in the chat_template folder, which you can use as templates to create your own.
 Below are instructions on how to use the various commands available in `sbot`.
 ## Table of Contents

 - [Set Your API Key](#set-your-api-key)